Chief Purser Hugh McElroy

 As was the custom, there was a daily inspection of the ship by Captain Smith, Purser McElory and some of the deck officers at 10.30am to ensure all was "ship shape" - Titanic likely also felt like the nine mile distance McElroy computed for the Olympic.

 It was after such a tour when a photograph of McElroy was taken that would become iconic.
-In fact, it was the occasion when the last known photograph to be taken of Captain Smith is of him standing on the starboard side of the Officer's Quarters alongside Chief Purser McElroy.
+In fact, it was the occasion when the last known photographs to be taken of Captain Smith is of him standing on the starboard side of the Officer's Quarters alongside Chief Purser McElroy.
 Taken by photographer Thomas Barker, the window to the left of McElroy is Fouth Officer Boxhall's cabin, while the next four windows belong to the Captain's rooms.

 (Click to enlarge)